ikechukwukalu/cloudspaceaml/INSTALL.md

-# Moov Watchman Integration with NGINX + Docker + Supervisor
+# Moov Watchman Setup on Ubuntu

 This guide documents the complete setup process for running the [Moov Watchman](https://github.com/moov-io/watchman) sanctions screening API using Docker, managed by Supervisor, and exposed via NGINX on port 80 using a reverse proxy.